LL-Pengfei/CS1010-AY1819S1-Personal/docs/unix.md

 An online help facility is available in UNIX via the `man` command (`man` stands for MANual).
 To look for more information about any UNIX command, for example, `ls`, type `man ls`.
 Type `man man` and refer to Man Pages to find out more about the facility.
 To exit `man`, press `q`.

-Now that you are familiar with how the UNIX shell works, I won't show the command prompt any more in the rest of this article.
+Now that you are familiar with how the UNIX bash works, I won't show the command prompt any more in the rest of this article.

 ## `chmod`: Changing UNIX File Permission
 It is important to guide our files properly on a multi-user system where users share the same file system.
 UNIX has a simple mechanism to for ensuring that: every file and directory has nine bits of access permission, corresponds to three access operations, read (`r`), write (`w`), and execute (`x`), for four classes of users, the user who owns of the file (`u`), users in the same group as the owner (`g`), all other users (`o`), and all users (`a`) (union of all three classes before)